 - Keep clients in the loop and calm

 - Ensure tickets with lower priority are not pushed to the back of a queue for too long.

-An automated help desk workflow requires key qualities in order to be effective and ensure the clients are satisfied.
+An automated service desk workflow requires key qualities in order to be effective and ensure the clients are satisfied.

 Simple and easy-to-use interface